WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 10 October 2023

-* Email user test participants with vouchers and request to use demographic info
-* Update user testing notes
-* Explore options for co-writer of copy for platform
 * Work on copy for platform
 * Support DS with ethics submission
 * Start work on TTW chapter
+  * Considering outline, following up with JS for his existing work unless we can find it in GH
+* If feedback/edit requests: work on book chapter for JG & NS

+Currently blocking/waiting:
+* Explore options for co-writer of copy for platform
+  * Would make sense to work with someone autistic for a more collective voice (e.g. "they" vs. "we" when talking about autistic people)
+  * who could be someone co-writing this? would SSI be able to fund this? open Q for once we have the vouchers (see below)
+* Email user test participants with vouchers and request to use demographic info
+  * Vouchers still stalled with SSI, BGT pinged SSI again
+* Update user testing notes
+  * waiting on vouchers

 ### Date 02 October 2023